-Our 3-year outreach programme has been specifically designed to provide these 13 to 17-year-olds with the emotional and practical support they need to enhance their life prospects.
+Our 3-year outreach programme has been specifically designed to provide the three groups with the emotional and practical support they need to enhance their life prospects.
 Our first objective is to strengthen their resilience, which is achieved through inspirational visits to local and foreign institutions that broaden horizons, and meetings with role models that increase their confidence and ‘can-do’ attitude.
-Our second objective is to develop the young people’s soft skills and life tools such as critical thinking and public speaking, which is done through team-building workshops and opportunities to speak at social events.
+Our second objective is to develop the young people’s practical skills and life tools such as critical thinking and public speaking, which is done through team-building workshops and opportunities to speak at social events.
 This improves their engagement with their peers and with wider society, be that motivation at school or medical compliance.
 Finally, we aim to encourage our young people to develop their career prospects and broaden their perspective of work.
 That is done through careers visits and employability sessions at our corporate partner organisations such as KPMG, CNN or Youtube.
 We also place a huge emphasis on maturing their digital and social media skills, as experience can open a host of vocational opportunities.

 All participants to the charity’s programme are referred by well-respected authorities.
 Renaissance Foundation gets regular nominations from local schools, London-based hospitals (including Chelsea Westminster Hospital and Great Ormond Street Hospital), and leading organisations supporting young carers.
 These high profile relationships are a mark of trust in the foundation’s ability to deliver positive change.